 6. Deterioration of vision.

-Pathological conditions of the mother with glomerulonephritis lead to premature placental abruption, oxygen starvation of the fetus and delays in its development, and also cause severe congenital anomalies, including the organs of the genitourinary system.
+Pathological conditions of the mother with glomerulonephritis lead to premature placental abruption, oxygen starvation of the fetus and delays in its development, and also cause severe congenital anomalies, including the genitourinary system.

-The risk of an unfavorable pregnancy outcome is assessed in three grades:
+The risk of an adverse pregnancy outcome is assessed in three levels:

 1. First, the risk is minimal and no more than twenty percent of women are exposed to it.

 2. The second is pronounced.
-There is a real danger of a lag in the development of the fetus, its intrauterine death or premature birth.
+There is a real danger of delayed fetal development, intrauterine death or premature birth.

-3. The third is the maximum degree of risk.
-There is a real danger of the death of a woman and a fetus during childbirth, a high risk of intrauterine death of a child and the birth of an infant with severe anomalies.
+3. Third – the degree of risk is maximum.
+There is a real danger of death of the woman and fetus during childbirth, a high risk of intrauterine death of the child and the birth of a baby with severe anomalies.

 With glomerulonephritis, symptoms and treatment depend on the form and severity of the disease.
-Signs of pathology are very pronounced in the acute form of the disease and less noticeable in the chronic one.
-With a latent course of glomerulonephritis, the symptomatology is very slightly expressed, but even in this case, the woman must be monitored in the hospital.
+Signs of pathology are very pronounced in the acute form of the disease and less noticeable in the chronic form.
+With a latent course of glomerulonephritis, the symptoms are very mild, but even in this case the woman needs to be monitored in a hospital.

 What signs indicate a developing pathology:

-1. There are pulling pains in the lower back.
+1. Nagging pain appears in the lower back.

-2. The face is swollen.
+2. The face swells.
 Fluid accumulates in the subcutaneous fat and pleural area.

-3. Severe headaches are difficult to relieve with pain relievers.
+3. Severe headaches are difficult to relieve with painkillers.

 4. High body temperature is one of the signs of acute glomerulonephritis.

-5. Violation of urination (decreased daily urine output) or its complete absence.
+5. Impaired urination (decreased daily diuresis) or its complete absence.

-6. Blood impurities in the urine.
-Urine has the color of "meat slops".
+6. Bloody impurities in the urine.
+Urine has the color of “meat slop.”

 7. High blood pressure.